phac-nml/ncov-dehoster/README.md

 ## Changelog Highlights

+#### Release v0.5.0
+- Adjusted resource labels to match nf-core's along with adding in retries for specific processes

 #### Release v0.4.0
 - Added in optional downsampling with `--downsample` and a set of optional parameters
     - Random downsampling of final fastq reads with seqtk